viet34tqc/notebook/technical-terms.md

 - <https://www.leohuynh.dev/blog/does-promise-all-run-in-parallel-or-sequential/>
 - <https://stackoverflow.com/a/59586421>

-Concurrent programming is about dealing with a lot of things at once, while parallel programming is about doing a lot of things at once.
+Concurrent programming is about dealing with multiple tasks at once and switching between them according to priority, while parallel programming is about doing multiple task at once.
 For example:

 - Concurrency:
   - 2 lines of customers ordering food from a single cashier (lines take turns ordering).